artie-labs/transfer/README.md

 * `decimal.handling.mode` only works for `double` or `string`.<br/>
 The default value is `precise` which will cast the value in `java.math.BigDecimal` and Transfer does not know how to decode that yet.
 For further information on how to set this to be `string` or `double`, please [click here](https://docs.confluent.io/cloud/current/connectors/cc-postgresql-cdc-source-debezium.html#connector-details).
-* `key.converter` needs to be in `org.apache.kafka.connect.json.JsonConverter` format
 * `key.converter.schemas.enable` and `value.converter.schemas.enable` both need to be set to `false`

 **MongoDB Debezium** <br/>
-* `key.converter` needs to be in `org.apache.kafka.connect.storage.StringConverter` format
 * `key.converter.schemas.enable` and `value.converter.schemas.enable` both need to be set to `false`

 ## Tests